Geoffrey Page: Flight training and the Battle of Britain

 Two weeks after the outbreak of the Second World War, Page received his call-up papers and joined the RAF with the rank of acting pilot officer.
 He received his Initial and Advanced flight training at Cranwell, where he earned a rating of "exceptional".
 He had always wanted to be a fighter pilot, and chose Fighter Command as the air service he desired to be assigned to, while declining to indicate a secondary choice.
 To his great disappointment, he was assigned to be an instructor at a flight training school.
 However, with the German invasion of the Low Countries in May 1940 the Air Ministry changed its mind and he was posted to No. 66 Squadron RAF, flying Spitfires.
 With no training on advanced fighters, he and another young pilot were worked up on Spitfires and gained operational status while at 66 Squadron.
 Before he could fly combat with 66 Squadron, it was discovered that there had been a typo in orders.
 Page and the other new pilot were supposed to be at 56 Squadron, flying Hurricanes.
 The two pilots traveled to RAF North Weald in southern England to join 56 Squadron.
 The squadron had been in France and suffered losses there.
 When Page arrived the squadron was away training at RAF Digby.
 He checked out on the Hurricane and was made operational by the time the squadron returned.
 The squadron ended the campaign by covering the Dunkirk evacuation.

 Initially disappointed to be transferred from a squadron flying Spitfires to one flying Hurricanes, his misgivings were soon dispelled.
 Describing his first flight, Page offered "The Hurricane rose gracefully and easily into the air, and I had the immediate sensation that here was a lady with very few vices."
 He found the cockpit layout similar, and it was easier to see over the nose of the aircraft, making taxiing and takeoffs less troublesome.
 In addition, the Merlin engine in the Hurricane was cooled more reliably while on the ground, which meant he no longer had to worry about overheating the glycol when taxiing and preparing to take off.
-Retracting the wheels was far easier, as in the Hurricane the function was motorized, whereas in the Spitfire the pilot had to work a hand screw.
+Retracting the wheels was far easier, as in the Hurricane the function was motorised, whereas in the Spitfire the pilot had to work a hand screw.
 The Hurricane did not have the speed of the Spitfire, but handled very well, was more rugged and could tolerate more battle damage.
 Page found himself happy to fly either aircraft.
 He looked upon the Hurricane as akin to a bulldog, whereas the Spitfire he viewed more as a greyhound.